bokgyeong/bokgyeong.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Statisticsy, Pennsylvania State University, 2023 (expected)
+* Ph.D in Statistics, Pennsylvania State University, 2023 (expected)
 * M.A. in Applied statistics, Yonsei University, 2018
 * B.A. in Business administration and Applied statistics, Yonsei University, 2016